wandb/docs/docs/support/how_custom_cli_commands_sweeps.md

 ```

 :::info
-Depending on the environment, `python` might point to Python 2.
-To ensure Python 3 is invoked, use `python3` instead of `python` when configuring the command:
+Depending on the environment, `python` might refer to Python 2.
+To ensure invocation of Python 3, use `python3` in the command configuration:

 ```yaml
 program: